-To dry shoes overnight, you can do several things to ensure that they get scorched.
-After all, no one wants to wear wet shoes just because it is raining outside and you want to leave your boots out all night, or you have to clean them.
+To dry shoes overnight, you can do several things to ensure they get scorched.
+After all, no one wants to wear wet shoes just because it is raining outside and you want to leave your boots out all night or you have to clean them.

 But keep in mind shoes should be dried in a well-ventilated area away from direct heat sources such as radiators and fireplaces.

 If you are like me, your shoes probably get wet on the outside due to rain and some inside because of sweat.
 I had tried ways to rejuvenate my damp shoes before learning how to dry shoes overnight myself.

 Also read: Shoes buying guide.

 1. Dry Shoes with Fan

 To dry shoes overnight, you need to remove the laces from each shoe and any other removable parts such as insoles or shoe inserts.